Artist: Mason Roberts (authored by masonroberts)

 I work realistically, in fact I work from life.
 I've always painted and drawn from single point of view.
 I started to make drawings from muliple points of view.
 Now I'm painting the Estate Sales using multple points of view.

-Daniel Andrew Grisales
+Submitted by Daniel Grisales on

 I try to keep my life as creatively balanced and chaotic as much as I can--hoping they may cancel each other out.
 I am an evolving creature and need the room to evolve in life.